Portillo's (PTLO)

 A restaurant chain’s total number of dining locations often determines how much revenue it can generate.

-Portillo's operated 98 locations in the latest quarter.
-It has opened new restaurants at a rapid clip over the last two years, averaging 12.4% annual growth, much faster than the broader restaurant sector.
+Portillo's sported 102 locations in the latest quarter.
+Over the last two years, it has opened new restaurants at a rapid clip by averaging 11.4% annual growth, among the fastest in the restaurant sector.
 This gives it a chance to scale into a mid-sized business over time.

 When a chain opens new restaurants, it usually means it’s investing for growth because there’s healthy demand for its meals and there are markets where its concepts have few or no locations.